apondas007890/apondas007890/README.md

 My interest in data comes from the bigger picture — **how real data products are built, how data flows through systems, and how good architecture turns data into something useful for better decisions.**

-I'm constantly experimenting, breaking things, rebuilding them, and occasionally asking myself:
+I'm constantly experimenting, breaking things, rebuilding them, and keep asking myself:

 > **"Wait... why does this work like that?"** 🤨